 Digital Learning Tools at Home

 During this challenging time, teenagers need to access more opportunities from home than ever before.
 Thus, the many types of digital learning tools available help turn this goal into a vibrant reality.
-Even in quarantine, young people can thrive and grow.
+Even in remote schooling, young people can thrive and grow.

 According to Explorance, the leader in modern student journey analytics, some of the benefits of technology for teens in regard to digital learning tools include: